FelixKrueger/Bismark/docs/bismark/alignment.md

 The mate read of paired-end alignments is written out as an additional separate line in the same format.

-### BAM compression with Genozip (as of: 21 09 2022)
+### BAM compression with Genozip

+!!! info

+    3rd party program notice.

+    Information valid as of: 21/09/2022.

-[3rd party program notice]: Genozip v14 and above supports the compression of Bismark-generated BAM files.
+Genozip v14 and above supports the compression of Bismark-generated BAM files.
 A benchmark with a Bismark test file (PE) showed that compression resulted in a 7X vs BAM and more than 2X vs CRAM 3.1 (see [this issue](https://github.com/FelixKrueger/Bismark/issues/526)).
 More information on Genozip on its [website](https://www.genozip.com), conda installation `conda install genozip`.

 Please note that while Genozip is free for academic use, it is a commercial product, so users would need to register to it separately.